cesarsotovalero/cesarsotovalero.github.io/_posts/2023/2023-12-27-revisiting-ken-thompson-reflection-on-trusting-trust.md

 Thompson claimed that if, at any point, a developer inserted such malicious behavior into one of the previous versions of the C compiler itself, it would be nearly impossible to detect now.
 The backdoor would perpetuate itself, as the compiler will continue inserting the malicious code into every program it compiles, including new versions of the compiler.
-The idea of such a malicious behaviour, deeply embedded and hidden to its users, is a freaking thought that has haunted the cybersecurity community for decades.
+The idea of such a malicious behavior, deeply embedded and hidden to its users, is a freaking thought that has haunted the cybersecurity community for decades.

 # Implications